Nūḥ

-Nūḥ (نوح, “Noah”) is the seventy-first chapter (surah) of the Quran with 28 verses (ayat).
-It is about the Islamic prophet Nūḥ and his complaint about his people rejecting all warnings Allah gave them through Nuh.
-Nūḥ's themes include belief in Allah, signs of Allah (the Earth, Sun, Moon), and punishment for denying Allah's message.
+Nūḥ (نوح, “Noah”) is the seventy-first chapter (surah) of the Quran and is composed of 28 verses (ayat).
+It is centered around the Islamic prophet Nūḥ and his complaint about his people rejecting all warnings Allah gave them through Nuh.
+The chapter's themes include tawhid (belief in Allah), signs of Allah (the Earth, Sun, Moon), and punishment for denying Allah's message.